 Late blight of potato and tomato caused by Phytophthora infestans is a devastating disease worldwide and led to the Irish potato famine in 1845.
 Under favorable weather conditions, tomato and potato crops can be destroyed within days if left untreated.
 Yield losses caused by late blight and the cost of control measures have been estimated to exceed 6.7 billion dollars annually and the disease is a major threat to food security worldwide.
 Knowing where the disease is present can help improve the efficacy of fungicide treatments.
 Click here for an informative pamphlet on the disease

 USABlight was initially created with funding from UDSA’s Agriculture and Food Research Initiative (AFRI) Competitive Grants Program Grant 2011- 68004-30154.
-See the About US – Original grantees page to learn about the orignal grantees that visioned USABlight.
-Additonal support was received from USDA’s AFRI’s CIPM (2015-70006-24274) and iPIPE (2015-0097) grants.
+See the About US – Original grantees page to learn about the original grantees that visioned USABlight.
+Additional support was received from USDA’s AFRI’s CIPM (2015-70006-24274) and iPIPE (2015-0097) grants.

 Ristaino, J. B. , Delborne, J., Zering, K., Jones, C., Tateosian, L., Vatsavai, R., Ojiambo.
 P., Carbone, I, Meentemeyer, R., and Wei, Q. 2021.
 Real-Time Analytics to Monitor and Predict Emerging Plant Diseases.
 NSF PIPP, $1,000,000, 8/1/22-12/31/23.,